Energy and sustainability

 This is an OU level 2 module and you need to have a good scientific and mathematical background, obtained either through level 1 study, or by doing equivalent work at another university.

-We recommend that you start with two of the following key introductory OU level 1 modules: Environment: journeys through a changing world (U116), Engineering: origins, methods, context (T192) (or its predecessor T174) or the discontinued module Exploring science (S104).
+We recommend that you start with two of the following key introductory OU level 1 modules: Environment: journeys through a changing world (U116), Engineering: origins, methods, context (T192) (or its predecessor T174), Questions in science (S111) or Science: concepts and practice (S112).
+A good pass in one of these modules would be beneficial to your study of T213.

 You should be familiar with mathematical concepts such as ratios, proportions, percentages, powers, scientific notation and conversion of units.
 To help you decide if you have the necessary mathematical skills, you can use our online self-assessment quiz.
 At the end of the quiz you will be given some advice on whether or not you are suitably prepared for this module.